terrorizer1980/litmus/Converting-a-module-to-use-puppet_litmus.md

-## Converting a module to use solid waffle
+## Converting a module to use puppet_litmus

-To use solid waffle in a module you first need to update the following files to include the specified code:
+To use puppet_litmus in a module you first need to update the following files to include the specified code:

 .fixtures.yml